protofarer/protofarer/README.md

 - 🌐 I’m looking to contribute and collaborate on:
   - civic, e-commerce
-  - game dev and design, realtime multiplayer
+  - game dev/design, realtime multiplayer